 This study has two main strengths; its development and protocol was guided by an active PPI advisory group and this ensured the patient's perspective was central to the study.
-Secondly, the study addresses a gap in the literature and provides new and detailed qualitative data on how women experience the initial waiting period of a new pregnancy following recurrent miscarriage.
+Second, the study addresses a gap in the literature and provides new and detailed qualitative data on how women experience the initial waiting period of a new pregnancy after RM.
 Study limitations included the fact that the qualitative study was nested within an RCT feasibility study and this was reflected in the choice of research methods selected.
 Furthermore, the majority of participants who took part in this study were of White British ethnicity, mainly due to the study sites in the South of England.
-A more varied ethnicity sample may have provided a more diverse and richer insight in to the cultural effects of recurrent miscarriage.
+A more varied ethnicity sample may have provided a more diverse and richer insight into the cultural effects of RM.